d5/tengo/README.md

 ## Tengo in Go

-To embed and execute Tengo code in your Go codebase, ...
+To execute Tengo code in your Go codebase, you should use **Script**.
+In the simple use cases, all you need is to do is to create a new Script instance and call its `Script.Run()` function like this:

 ```golang
 import "github.com/d5/tengo/script"